-10. In Run window, type “outlook.exe” and then hit Enter.
+10. In the Run window, type “outlook.exe” and then hit Enter.

 11. Now, Outlook will be opened asking for you to log in using your email address.

-12. Simply put your email address in ‘Email address‘ section and then click on “Connect” to setup email address profile.
+12. Simply put your email address in the ‘Email address‘ section and then click on “Connect” to set up an email address profile.

 13. After adding the E-mail address you will notice “Account successfully added“.

 14. Finally, click on “Done” to finish the email address setting up process.

 Now, you have to allow ‘less secure app access‘ in System security of the same email account you have logged in to Outlook with.

 1. Google “Gmail” from a browser of your choice.

 2. Then, click on the “Gmail by Google“.